-Solution: You are welcome to express your emotions, but privately.
+Solution: Being fully responsible for your own emotions is a key milestone in anyone’s spiritual awakening journey, and you can help your child along on their path of enlightenment by modeling this for them.
+You are of course welcome to express your emotions, but privately.
 A calming space is great for adults too!
-If you are in public, step outside to a deck or under a tree, give your kid your phone to play with, and take 5-10 minutes to express and re-center yourself.
+If you are in public, step outside to a deck or under a tree, give your kid your phone to play with, and take 5-10 conscious minutes to express and re-center yourself.

 Solution: We all need an adult friend who is on our wavelength and that we can confide in.
 Having kids is not a reason to skip out on creating these relationships and nourishing them.
 Just like a date night, parents need a “friends night out” a few nights a month.
 Think of it as a parenting play date, and as important as your kids play dates.

 7) Speaking unfavorably about the other parent, or other people the child knows and loves.
 “Your father never follows through on his word.”
 “Your mother is crazy; don’t pay attention to what she says, she is insane.”
 Our children are dependent on the primary caregivers for safety.
 They don’t have the ability to process that one of them may be unsafe until they are about 16-19 years old.
 This behavior, like the earlier examples, leads to a deep-seated feeling of injustice, stemming from a lack of clear safety.

 Solution: Just don’t do it.
 Don’t do it!